 A feline upper respiratory infection is similar to a common cold in humans.
 It can also be referred to as feline infectious respiratory disease and feline upper respiratory disease complex (URD).
-It can affect the upper part of their airways: throat, trachea, nasal cavities, and bronchi.
-Antibiotics are sometimes given to treat a possible bacteria infection, but they are not especially helpful.
-The underlying cause is usually viral in nature, just like the common cold.
-There is no completely effective antibiotic veterinary treatment, the best treatment is supporting the cat's immune system.
+It can affect the upper part of the airway: throat, trachea, nasal cavities and bronchi.
+Antibiotics are sometimes given to treat a possible bacterial infection, but they are not especially helpful.
+The underlying cause is usually viral in nature, so often home remedies for cat colds can be extremely beneficial.
+There is no completely effective antibiotic veterinary treatment, and the best treatment is supporting the cat's immune system.

-Upper respiratory infections in cats are highly contagious.
+URIs in cats are highly contagious.
 They can occur in any cat, but are more frequent in shelters and enclosed environments.
-Nasal and eye secretions from an infected cat can be spread by direct contact such as grooming, hissing, and playing and also by environmental exposure such as food bowls, brushes, and litter boxes.
+Nasal and eye secretions from an infected cat can be spread by direct contact, such as grooming, hissing and playing, and also by environmental exposure such as with food bowls, brushes and litter boxes.

-If your cat in congested, she may lose interest in food and water.
+If your cat is congested, it may lose interest in food and water.
 It is very important to keep your kitty well fed and hydrated.
 A typical URI resolves in one to three weeks when given supportive care that helps the immune system overcome the virus.

-Some cats suffer from chronic upper respiratory infections.
-It can be discouraging to watch your cat suffer long-term with this chronic condition and there may be bouts of hope as the symptoms wax and wane.
-The virus will remain in their bodies, but will go dormant until reactivated by stressful situations like a move to a new home or the addition of new pet to the family.
-While chronic URIs can be caused by a suppressed immune system, it is important to have your cat tested for Feline Immunodeficiency Virus (FIV) or Feline Leukemia Virus (FeLV).
+Some cats suffer from chronic URIs.
+It can be discouraging to watch your cat suffer long-term with this chronic condition, and there may be bouts of hope as the symptoms wax and wane.
+The virus will remain in the body but will go dormant until reactivated by stressful situations, such as a move to a new home or the addition of a new pet to the family.
+While chronic URIs can be caused by a suppressed immune system, it is important to have your cat tested for feline immunodeficiency virus (FIV) or feline leukemia virus (FeLV).

 Symptoms of Feline Upper Respiratory Infections